Optical Aspect of Cosmological Black Holes in Einstein-Maxwell-Dilaton Theory: Deflection angle computations

-Combining the above equations, we can get the expression of the light deflection angle angle by non-rotating EMD black holes in the AdS backgrounds.
-Precisely, it has been found to be

-It has been noted that the above expression diverges as the limits \( bu_S \to 0 \) and \( bu_R \to 0 \) are approached.
+Combining the above equations, we can get the expression of the light deflection angle by the non-rotating EMD black holes in the AdS backgrounds.
+Precisely, it has been found to be { } It has been noted that the above expression diverges as the limits \( bu_S \to 0 \) and \( bu_R \to 0 \) are approached.
 This divergence arises from the presence of the cosmological constant.
-Consequently, the finite deflection angle of light rays by AdS black holes in EMD gravity theory reads as
+Consequently, the finite deflection angle of light rays by AdS black holes in EMD gravity theory reads approximately as

 As expected, the deflection angle depends on the black hole parameters, including $M$, $b$, $Q$, and $\lambda$.
 The term corresponding to the Schwarzschild deflection angle has been recovered.
 Conversely, the contributions of the other parameters in the expression have been altered due to their coupling in the metric.
 To examine such optical quantity, Fig.(\ref{daF1}) represents the deflection angle as a function of the impact parameter $b$ by considering different values of $Q$ and $\lambda$.